 - You will go grey at a young age, it’s the irony of having being blessed with rich dark hair

 - Smile, not pout, whilst you still have teeth, it will also discourage frowning wrinkles

 - Your sister is your world, she is literally the other half person to you, never take her for granted

 - Travel.
 Travel.
 Travel.
 Travel.

 To finish off a good list seems only appropriate to drop a few memories relating to these notes and a reminder of what a wonderful journey I have already lived, and yet there is more to come.
+Planning to get high quality gun optics!
 Here’s to turning 30 (in 6 months)!